landoskape/vrAnalysis/docs/workflows.md

 ### Additional Features
 Sometimes you'll want to compare the cutoffs you chose for sessions in the same (or different) mice.
 To do so, use this block.
-Make a session iterable to go through target list of sessions, generally with a filter on the mouseName and only looking at sessions where you've done red cell QC.
+Make a session iterable to go through a target list of sessions, generally with a filter on the `<mouseName>` and only looking at sessions where you've done red cell QC.
 It'll print a pandas dataframe showing the min/max cutoffs for each feature value used in the red cell detection.
 You may want to increase the display width of pandas before doing this in whatever notebook you're working in.
 ```python
 import pandas as pd
 pd.options.display.width = 1000